codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/forge.rst

 .. literalinclude:: forge/014.php

-An optional second parameter set to true adds an ``IF NOT EXISTS`` clause into the definition
+An optional second parameter set to true will only execute create table statement if the table name is not in the array of know tables

 .. literalinclude:: forge/015.php